Doctoral Internship in Health Service Psychology

 Case Conferences

 In weekly staff case conferences, interns and staff members present cases for discussion and provide peer support and consultation around clinical work.
-Interns also participate in a 2-hour mini case conference every other week with other interns.

 Staff Meetings and Professional Development